laravel/docs/authentication.md

 	protected $redirectTo = '/dashboard';

 > **Note:** By default, password reset tokens expire after one hour.
-You may change this via the `reminder.expire` option of your `config/auth.php` file.
+You may change this via the `reminder.expire` option in your `config/auth.php` file.

 <a name="social-authentication"></a>
 ## Social Authentication